tarkal/highchart-lambda-export-server/README.md

 - package.json
 ```

 This is the same package as provided in the zip and project.

-The most important parts to note about the `index.js` are;
+The important parts to note about the `index.js` that I discovered by trial and error are;

 1. You MUST run everything inside a `Promise`.
 Otherwise the highcharts server will return an `undefined` `res` in the export function and you will end up with an error every time.
 2. You need to include the `{maxWorkers: 2}` in the init.
 For some unknown reason it fails on lambda without it (likely a resource issue).